artbrock/artbrock.com/_posts/2012-08-23-emerging-leader-labs-seed-project.md

 <br />
 We're creating a template for social impact incubators to flourish outside of the monetary economy.<br />
 <br />
-One of our participants captured the spirit of the project pretty darn well in this new video he just made.&nbsp;Go Ben!<br />
+One of our participants captured the spirit of the project pretty darn well in this new video he just made.
+Go Ben!<br />